- Legal & General is home to an expert team of index tracker fund managers and analysts

 We think this fund is a good option for broad exposure to global stock markets, while being mindful of environmental, social and governance (ESG) issues.
 An index tracker fund is one of the simplest ways to invest, and we think this fund could be a good addition to a broader investment portfolio aiming to deliver long-term growth in a responsible way.
 It could also be a good addition to a portfolio of other tracker funds.

-Legal & General has been running index tracker funds longer than most, with a record spanning more than 30 years.
+Legal & General has been running index tracker funds longer than most.
 It's one of the largest providers of tracker funds and is home to the biggest index tracker team in the UK.
 That means it's got the resources and expertise to track indices as closely as possible, and the scale to keep charges to a minimum.
 We think Legal & General is one of the best providers of index trackers around.

 This fund aims to track the performance of the Solactive L&G ESG Developed Markets Index.
-It's made up of around 1,300 companies based across the globe, focused towards sectors such as technology, pharmaceuticals and financials.
+It's made up of almost 1,400 companies based across global developed markets, such as the US, the UK and Japan, and diversified across lots of sectors, including technology, healthcare and financials.
+The fund invests in the same companies as the index.

 The advantage of reducing investments in poorly-scoring companies, rather than selling their shares completely, is that the Legal & General team can (and do) engage with poorly-scoring companies to help them improve.
 An increased investment in exchange for improvement on various factors is a good incentive, so investors' money makes a positive difference.

-The fund does employ some negative screens on top of this however, and won't invest in tobacco companies, pure coal producers, makers of controversial weapons (such as cluster munitions, anti-personnel mines and chemical and biological weapons) or persistent violators of the UN Global Compact Principles (a UN pact on human rights, labour, the environment and anti-corruption).
+The fund won't invest in tobacco companies, pure coal producers, makers of controversial weapons (such as cluster munitions, anti-personnel mines and chemical and biological weapons) or persistent violators of the UN Global Compact Principles (a UN pact on human rights, labour, the environment and anti-corruption).

 In any index tracker fund, things like withholdings taxes, dealing commissions and spreads, and the cost of running the fund all drag on performance.
 To try and bring it back more in line with the index, the team can use derivatives.
 The use of derivatives adds risk.